 1. Open Public Hearing - The Mayor will open the public hearing.

-2. Staff Presentation - For an initial presentation of background information from a City Department, a City Board, Commission, or Committee, or an organization such as the Fire District, the Library District, or the School District, no more than 20 minutes will be allowed, unless otherwise authorized by the Presiding Officer.
+2. Staff Presentation - For an initial presentation of background information from a City Department, a City Board, Commission, or Committee, or an organization such as the Fire District, the Library District, or the School District, no more than twenty (20) minutes will be allowed, unless otherwise authorized by the Presiding Officer.

-3. Citizen Comments - Comments will be limited to four minutes from individuals or from persons speaking as a representative of an organization, club, or group.
+3. Citizen Comments - Comments will be limited to three minutes from individuals or from persons speaking as a representative of an organization, club, or group.
 The Presiding Officer may allow additional time for receipt of written testimony, when needed.